christsven/H.E.A.T/ruleset/H.E.A.T.md

 The communication does not require or use up an activation, but is blocked if the DOT is DOWN.

+If the IFV is shot down, the DOT takes the role of a normal spotter.

 ###### IED variant

 The UAV carries an improvised high explosive with it, capable of being dropped on